BinarX-Curtin/spacecraft-software-emulator/README.md

             - Clock Phase: 1 Edge
             - CRC calculation: Disabled
             - NSS Signal Type: Software
-        2. The SPI pins should appear on the pinout view on the diagram to the right.
+        2. The SPI pins should now appear on the pinout view on the diagram to the right.
         3. From the Pinout view diagram on the right, we will modify two pins to configure the "Payload_Chip_Select" and "Data_Ready" pin.
 This pins correlate to a physical location of the board.
 Therefore, you may need to check your hardware datasheet to connect the payload to the emulator correctly.
             1. Click one of GPIO pins that is not being used (i.e. one of the gpio pins that is grey).
 A list should appear.
             2. Choose "GPIO_Output" for this pin